zalsafwani/DGE-scRNA-seq/README.md

 - if(!require(devtools)) install.packages("devtools")
 devtools::install_github("miaozhun/DEsingle", build_vignettes = TRUE)

-* To run the tool download the countsAllenData.csv
+* To run the tool download the countsAllenData.csv and tpm_countsAllenData.zip (unzip this file)
+# Running DEsingle
 1. For test run it without the need to change.
 2. For the zalsafwani_DEsingle_run: set your working directory that has countsAllenData.csv data, and change the dataset_path to the place with the countsAllenData.csv